 In fact, its most significant role was realized during World War II when local citizens used this alleyway to hide from German forces.

 Today, the Cour des Voraces stands as a symbol of resistance.
-And it’s one of many reasons why France is worth visiting!
+And it’s one of the many reasons why France is worth visiting!

 Address: There are three entrances, but to get to this stairwell you’ll need to go to 9 Place Colbert.